javascript-webdevelopment/node-two/README.md

 In this lecture we talk about Top Level Middleware, Using Postman, and using Axios in our API.

+Examples can be found inside the `.js` files of this repo.

 ## Top Level Middleware

 `Top Level Middleware` is the term we use to refer to some logic that will be executed upon every request that is made to our API.